Ianfeather/ianfeather.co.uk/blog/source/_posts/non-tech/2015-10-04-how-to-enjoy-running.markdown

 <h2 id="its-yours-if-you-want-it" class="blog-subtitle">It's yours if you want it...</h2>

 A lot of people laughed when I told them what I was planning during the summer.
-I played it up massively, partly because I'm not sure I believed it myself.
+With good reason.
+I played it up massively, in part because I'm not sure I believed it myself.
 Going from never having run further than 10k to racing in an Ultra was ambitious to the point of stupidity.
 I still remember a friend's quip in the pub:

-> "You know you don't _have_ to run, right?"
+> "You know you don't _have_ to do this, right?"

 And they were right, and I didn't have to.
 No one does.
 But I still did and millions of people do it too, and millions more join them each year.
 They sign up to their next big challenge and scare themselves into a training program.
 They lace them up even though the rain is pouring and the hangover is about to kick in because they're focused on a goal they have arbitrarily set themselves.
 It's madness.
 They dream up even bigger challenges for the future and they eternally wonder where their ceiling is.
 It's always higher.